Value chain

 Production of flow plates

-Cell Impact has developed Cell Impact Forming, a unique, patented forming method that enables rapid and cost-effective forming of flow plates.
+Cell Impact has developed Cell Impact Forming™, a unique, patented technology that enables rapid and cost-effective forming of flow plates.
 The technology is based on a high-kinetic process where two tools meet at a high and precisely controlled speed, allowing for scalable production of high-quality flow plates.
-The process is built on the metal remaining room-tempered and dry both before and after processing.
-This results in lower energy consumption compared with conventional pressing processes.
-Moreover, Cell Impact can manufacture flow plates with minimal water consumption and without lubricants.
-Consequently, the manufacturing process has minimal climate and environmental impact.
-The types of flow plates manufactured by Cell Impact include PEM (Proton Exchange Membrane) plates and plates for SOFC (Solid Oxide Fuel Cells).
+The metal is cold and dry both before and after processing, resulting in lower energy consumption compared with conventional pressing processes and eliminating the need for lubricants or water.
+As a whole, the manufacturing process has a low climate and environmental impact.
+Cell Impact primarily manufactures proton exchange membrane (PEM) plates and plates for solid oxide fuel cells (SOFC).

 Electrolyzers